aylinkaracar/hello-world/README.md

 # hello-world
-This repository is for practicing the GitHub Flow AYLİN KARACAR   |    DATA ANALYST
+AYLİN KARACAR   |    DATA ANALYST
 Data-driven professional with 15+ years of experience in data analysis, reporting, and strategic decision-making across engineering, sales, and sustainability domains.
 Skilled in SQL, Python, Power BI, Tableau, and advanced Excel, with a